davidz1234567890/P1_summer24/README.md

 ## Assignment Overview

-Go to the course hub to pick up your Altera DE0-CV kit.
+Go to the ECE Receiving Window (HH 1301) between 10 and 5pm to pick up your Altera DE0-CV kit.
 BTW, you’ll be returning it to the same place at the end of the semester in exchange for a grade.